AhsanAliUet/riscv-3-stage-pipelined-processor-core/README.md

 this will show you all the waves in gtkwave.

-If you are using Linux machine then you have to use the Makefile_Linux.
+If you are using Linux machine then you have to use the Makefile_Linux and Cadence Xcelium software installed in the Linux machine.
+Machine.
 Use the commands below for Makefile_Linux.
 This command will convert assembly code to machine code.
 The writable assembly is in sim/asm_code.s

 `make -f Makefile_Linux conv_to_machine`